 Having been buried with him in baptism, you also have been raised with him through your faith in the power of God who raised him from the dead.
 And even though you were dead in your transgressions and in the uncircumcision of your flesh, he nevertheless made you alive with him, having forgiven all your transgressions.
 He has destroyed what was against us, a certificate of indebtedness expressed in decrees opposed to us.
 He has taken it away by nailing it to the cross.
 Disarming the rulers and authorities, he has made a public disgrace of them, triumphing over them by the cross.
 (Colossians 2:12-15 NET)

 Again, we were placed or baptized into Christ by God the Holy Spirit (1) so that we might share in Jesus’ death and thus be separated from the evil nature within us.
-However, note that Paul in the book of Romans is saying that the sinful nature within us is dead but not annihilated when we are saved.
+However, note that Paul in the book of Romans says that the sinful nature within us is dead but not annihilated when we are saved.
 The Bible teaches that the sinful nature remains in the believer until he dies; however, we are not “in it” in the sense we are in its grip.
 (1 John 1:8) God in salvation breaks the power of the sinful nature over the believer and separates us from it.
 There has been a definite cleavage, a disengagement of the person from the evil nature.
 That is, the evil nature is a dethroned monarch.
-Before salvation, the evil nature was the master of the individual but after salvation, the believer is its master!
+Before salvation, the evil nature was the master of the individual, but after salvation, the believer is its master!
 (Genesis 4:7)

 However, God leaves it within us as a disciplinary measure.
 When a believer refuses to obey the incessant demands of the sinful nature, they glorify God, defeat Satan in their lives, and grow more spiritually mature.
 (1)